European University Alliances: Figfteen more German universities join the network

 A network that transcends national borders

 The 64 alliances cover 35 countries, including all EU member states, as well as Albania, Bosnia and Herzegovina, Iceland, Montenegro, the Republic of North Macedonia, Norway, Serbia and Turkey.
 They are firmly rooted in communities and innovation networks that bring together almost 2,200 associated partners – from non-governmental organisations to companies, cities, local and regional authorities and higher education institutions from the countries of the Bologna Process.
-For example, almost 40 higher education institutions from Ukraine are associated partners.
+For example, almost forty higher education institutions from Ukraine are associated partners.

 The call for proposals for Erasmus+ in 2024 will also support the establishment of a European University Practice Community, which will strengthen peer learning between the alliances and promote the dissemination of reusable results and models across the higher education sector.
-The 14 new European University Alliances and the European University Practice Community will start their activities in autumn.
+The fourteen new European University Alliances and the European University Practice Community will start their activities in autumn.

 As set out in the European Higher Education Degree Concept presented in March 2024, the Commission will continue to support European University Alliances and any other type of partnership between higher education institutions to facilitate the provision of joint study programmes.